Families determined to get 93 names added to Vietnam Memorial

 Over the next three days, these Flying Tiger families from across the country would be united by a passion to make sure their lost soldiers would be remembered forever.

-Behind closed doors, the families told their stories to aides from several Senate offices.
+On Capitol Hill Behind closed doors, the families told their stories to aides from several Senate offices.
 The daughter of Sgt.
 1st Class Melvin Hatt, Donna Ellis Cornell, 62, brought folders bulging with documents for each senator on the Armed Services Committee, detailing what the families know.

 She was the main force behind the meeting, petitioning senators for the second year in a row to have a full committee hearing to tell their stories directly to the senators.